-The network named Kent Alterman as head of original programming and production.
-Alterman, who will report to Comedy Central president Michele Ganeless and be based in the network's Los Angeles office, succeeds Lauren Corrao, who left at the end of 2009.
+The network has named Kent Alterman head of original programming and production.
+Alterman, who will report to Comedy Central president Michele Ganelss and be based in the network's Los Angeles office, succeeds Lauren Corrao, who left at the end of 2009.

 Alterman, who led Comedy Central's New York development office before exiting in 2001, will be responsible for the development and day-to-day operations of all original programming on Comedy Central, overseeing the development teams in both Los Angeles and New York.

-After leaving the network he moved into feature films, where he oversaw films such as Elf, Little Children and A History of Violence as a development executive for New Line Cinema.
+After leaving the network he moved into feature films, where he oversaw films such as Elf, Little Children and A History of Violence for New Line as a development executive.
 He also directed and executive produced Semi-Pro, starring Will Ferrell.